-Enter your email (best to use a Gmail account) and homepage.
-Then Google wants you to set up your first campaign.
+Enter your email (best to use a Gmail account) and homepage URL.
+Then, Google wants you to set up your first campaign.

 That’s what this guide is for.
 You can leave the browser tab open in the background.
-Now you need a calculator.
+Next, you need a calculator.

 Step 1: Calculate a budget

 You can do this with fourth grade math, really.

 In order to know how much you can comfortably spend, you just have to work backwards.